-St Columba’s College’s educational approach is underpinned by the

-  practices and beliefs of the Catholic Church.
-Our students engage in

-  Religious Education lessons, prayer, liturgies and mass.
+St Columba’s College’s educational approach is underpinned by the practices and beliefs of the Catholic Church.
+Our students engage in Religious Education lessons, prayer, liturgies and mass.

-  We endeavour to develop faith-filled young women who walk the path of

-  Jesus Christ, and whose lives are shaped by the teachings of Catholic

-  Church, Mary Aikenhead and the Sisters of Charity.
-We encourage our

-  students to embrace their Catholic identity, deepen their relationship

-  with Jesus, be empowered to be faithful disciples and celebrate the

-  Catholic Church, well beyond the College walls.
+We endeavour to develop faith-filled young women who walk the path of Jesus Christ, and whose lives are shaped by the teachings of the Catholic Church, Mary Aikenhead and the Sisters of Charity.
+We encourage our students to embrace their faith identity, deepen their relationship with Jesus, be empowered to be faithful disciples and celebrate the Catholic Church, well beyond the College walls.

-  St Columba’s College is open to the employment and enrolment of staff

-  and students from differing religions and faiths.
-We ask all members of

-  the St Columba’s community to be supportive of the philosophy and

-  practices of Catholic education.
+St Columba’s College is open to the employment and enrolment of staff and students from differing religions and faiths.
+We ask all members of the St Columba’s community to be supportive of the philosophy and practices of Catholic education.

 One of the oldest schools in Melbourne, the rich heritage of St Columba’s College reflects an unwavering commitment to educating strong, purposeful and passionate young women, ready to make a meaningful contribution in a rapidly changing world.

 Founded in 1897 by Mother Ursula Bruton, a Sister of Charity, the College takes its name from the Irish saint and scholar, Saint Columba.
 Characterised by generosity, vision and initiative, the Sisters of Charity were the first congregation of religious women in Australia and their vibrant, courageous spirit remains, and is continued through the education provided at the College.